b-m-f/netavark-wireguard-plugin/README.md

 # Important things to know

 - Only the most important fields of a `wg-quick` config file are supported.
 Please check [this example](./test/testfiles/wireguard.conf) for a complete overview.
+- IPv6 is currently **NOT SUPPORTED**.
+Routing is the main problem.
+Switching to [neli](https://github.com/jbaublitz/neli) might help.

+- For the same reason you should make sure to double check the routing you set up for IPv4 as well.
 - If you want DNS to work for your container you must set your DNS to be a server that is reachable via the WireGuard network.
 - The container must initialize the first traffic. `PersistentKeepalive` is not supported.